GroggyAlgorithm/GroggyAlgorithm/README.md

-⚡ Fun fact: *The duck is a rubber duck I received as a gift!
-I like that little guy.*
+⚡ Fun fact: *The duck is a rubber debug duck I received as a gift!
+I like that little guy, his name is Ronnie the Rubber Debug Duck.*

 <br/>